kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 - `--http_port`: the http port model server is listening on, the default port is 8080
 - `--max_buffer_size`: Max socker buffer size for tornado http client, the default limit is 10Mi.
 - `--max_asyncio_workers`: Max number of workers to spawn for python async io loop, by default it is `min(32,cpu.limit + 4)`

+### Environment Variables

+You can supply additional environment variables on the container spec.

+- `STORAGE_URI`: load a model from a storage system supported by KServe e.g. `pvc://` `s3://`.
+This acts the same as `storageUri` when using a built-in predictor.
+The data will be available at `/mnt/models` in the container.
+For example, the following `STORAGE_URI: "pvc://my_model/model.onnx"` will be accessible at `/mnt/models/model.onnx`

 ### Run a prediction
 The first step is to [determine the ingress IP and ports](../../../../get_started/first_isvc.md#3-determine-the-ingress-ip-and-ports) and set `INGRESS_HOST` and `INGRESS_PORT`